mpnally/Terrifically-Simple-JSON/README.md

 does not require you to use them, but they are there if you want an explcit way to handle arbitrary datatypes in Terrifically Simple JSON.

-The special meanings assigned to `self`, `_value` and `_datatype` suggest a new media type<a href="#footnote3" id="ref3"><sup>3</sup></a>, however minimal.
+The special meanings assigned to `self`, `_value` and `_datatype` suggest a new media type, however minimal.
 There is no registered media type for Terrifically Simple JSON — just use `application/json`.
 Since they are conceptually part of the media type, the self, _value and _datatype JSON name/value pairs are exempt from constraint #2.

 ## Tutorial